-Public Consultation: Notices were posted around the site and nearby residents
+Public Consultation: Notices were posted around the site and nearby residents were informed.
+The advertising period has expired and correspondence was received objecting on the following grounds:

-Is the parking provision sufficient for the proposed dwellings and their occupants and visitors to the houses?
+• Is the parking provision sufficient for the proposed dwellings and their occupants and visitors to the houses?
 A lack of parking provision may mean that vehicles park on the Ffordd Eryri carriageway at the expense of road safety.